The Cry It Out Method: How It Works

 Board Certified Pediatrician & Lactation Consultant

-The Cry It Out Method (often referred to as extinction) is one of the most misunderstood sleep coaching methods – it’s also the most effective.
-Here I’ll explain what the cry it out method is, how to do the cry it out method, why cry it out is safe and how you can get started sleep training today.
+The Cry It Out method, often referred to as the extinction method, is one of the most misunderstood sleep coaching methods – it’s also often the most effective.
+In this article we'll explain what the Cry It Out method is, how to do the Cry It Out method, why Cry It Out is safe, and how you can get started sleep training using Cry It Out, or one of the many other methods, today.

-If you’re looking to get support with sleep training and really don’t know where to start, take our free sleep assessment and download the Smart Sleep Coach by Pampers app.
-Get a personalized sleep plan along with step-by-step guidance (from yours truly) on how to improve your baby’s sleep and help them become strong independent sleepers.
+If you’re looking to get support with sleep training and don’t know where to start, take this free sleep assessment and download the Smart Sleep Coach by Pampers app.
+You get a personalized sleep plan along with step-by-step guidance (from yours truly) on how to improve your baby’s sleep and help them become strong independent sleepers.

 {{table_of_contents}}